Armenian cemetery in Julfa: European Union

 In 2006, European parliamentary members protested to the Azerbaijani government when they were barred from inspecting the cemetery.
-Hannes Swoboda, an Austrian socialist MEP and committee member who was denied access to the region, commented that "If they do not allow us to go, we have a clear hint that something bad has happened.
+Hannes Swoboda, an Austrian MEP from the Social Democratic Party and committee member who was denied access to the region, commented that "If they do not allow us to go, we have a clear hint that something bad has happened.
 If something is hidden we want to ask why.
 It can only be because some of the allegations are true."
 Doctor Charles Tannock, a conservative member of the European Parliament for Greater London, and others echoed those sentiments and compared the destruction to the Buddha statues destroyed by the Taliban in Bamyan, Afghanistan in 2001.
 He cited in a speech a British architect, Steven Sim, an expert of the region, who attested that the video footage shot from the Iranian border was genuine.

 Azerbaijan barred the European Parliament because it said it would only accept a delegation if it visited Armenian-controlled territory as well.
 "We think that if a comprehensive approach is taken to the problems that have been raised," said Azerbaijani foreign ministry spokesman Tahir Tagizade, "it will be possible to study Christian monuments on the territory of Azerbaijan, including in the Nakhchivan Autonomous Republic."